victordomingos/Count-files/docs/source/howtouse.rst

 Customizing operation feedback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-by default, the program displays an operating indicator that consists in successively printing processed file names in a single line.
+By default, the program displays an operating indicator that consists in successively printing processed file names in a single line.
 File names are not displayed, however, when searching for a particular extension, if there are no such files in the folder or if the files are hidden, and the